yegor256/takes/README.md

 Similar mechanism can be used for `PsGithub`, `PsGoogle`, `PsLinkedin`, `PsTwitter`, etc.

-This is how you get currently logged in user:
+This is how to get the currently logged-in user:

 ```java
 public final class TkAccount implements Take {